 A tense cystic swelling is found in the finger or the palm.
 The consistency is often firm or even hard.
 There may be a scar on the skin overlying the cyst.
 Fluctuation is very difficult to elicit as the cyst is small and tense.

-The most important clinical feature is the presence of a tense cyst in the finger or the palm with a previous history of a punctured wound.
+The most important clinical feature is the presence of a tense cyst in the finger or the palm with a previous history of a puncture wound.

 Treatment is complete excision of the cyst.